FFCA/bda-gr4-domains-analysis/README.md

 ## Setup this project

-### The easiest way: All-in-one shell script
+### The easiest way: All-in-one bash script

-In order to make this tool as easily usable as possible, there is a shell script for both managing the required data ( parsed domain data (`real_domains.csv`) and starting all services (`docker-compose`).
+In order to make this tool as easily usable as possible, there is a bash script for both managing the required data ( parsed domain data (`real_domains.csv`) and starting all services (`docker-compose`).
 This file can be found [here](./setup.sh).